 2. Follow up on customer feedback

-Unfortunately, only a fraction of customers provides feedback and DSAT ratings.
+Unfortunately, only a fraction of customers provide feedback and DSAT ratings.
 Apart from sending surveys at the right moment (and doing so regularly), you can also get higher response rates if you:

 Then, whenever you receive a review from your users, make sure to make the most out of it.